LStranc/NotBattleship/README.md

 They will be able to change the view of their map by typeing in the right corresponding number.
 #### Blind Map
-It will change the map so that it hides everyteams boats.
+It will change the map so that it hides both teams' boats.

 #### Direction Map
-The map will show that players boats, the spots on the map their boats have view of, and the direction of all of those boats.
+The map will show your team's boats, the spots on the map your boats have view of, and the direction of all boats in view.

 #### Health Map
-The map will show that players boats, the spots on the map their boats have view of, and remaining health of all of those boats.
+The map will show your team's boats, the spots on the map your boats have view of, and remaining health of all boats in view.

-#### Understanding Map Symbols
+### Understanding Map Symbols
 A boat will be recongnized on the map with three characters paired together.

-The __first character__ will either be an arrow representing the boats dirrection or a number representing the boats health.
+The __first character__ will either be an arrow representing the boat's dirrection or a number representing the boat's health.
 This will depend on the mode the map is in.

 The __second character__ will be an individual letter, representing the first letter of the type of boat it is.